pymupdf/PyMuPDF/docs/algebra.rst

 ========= =======================================================================

-.. note:: Please note an important difference to usual arithmetics:
+.. note:: Please note an important difference to usual arithmetic:

         Matrix multiplication is **not commutative**, i.e. in general we have `m*n != n*m` for two matrices.
 Also, there are non-zero matrices which have no inverse, for example `m = Matrix(1, 0, 1, 0, 1, 0)`.
 If you try to divide by any of these, you will receive a `ZeroDivisionError` exception using operator *"/"*, e.g. for the expression `fitz.Identity / m`.
 But if you formulate `fitz.Identity * ~m`, the result will be `fitz.Matrix()` (the null matrix).